ccpaco/Open-AI-DALL-E-fork/README.md

 You can follow along in this journey by checking out the blog, ccpaco.github.io.
 I try to write tutorial and motivational articles for fellow self-taught developers.

-And if you're looking directly for the main file where all the magic happens, it's viewable at Open-AI-DALL-E-fork/notebooks/usage.ipynb
+And if you're looking directly for the main Jupyter file where all our magic happens, it's [here. ](https://github.com/ccpaco/Open-AI-DALL-E-fork/blob/main/notebooks/usage.ipynb)

 Don't forget to use the command-line to set everything up and install Python dependencies and libraries.
 I found Anaconda particularly valuable.
-And, there's always my blogs for quick reference.
+And, there's always my blog for quick reference.

 Best,